rickicode/Wordpress-Sitemap-Extractor/README.md

    - **URL limit per site**: Set the maximum number of URLs to extract from each site.
    - **Save Sitemap**: Enable to save the results as a sitemap collection in the database (requires custom ID).
    - **Validate URLs**: Check if the extracted URLs are accessible (not 404).
+   - **Check for Robot Captcha**: Enable to check if domains are protected by captcha systems. **Note: When this option is enabled, only captcha checking will be performed (no sitemap extraction).**
    - **Save URLs to File**: Enable to save the results to a text file.
 A dropdown will appear to select the target folder.
 3. Click "Extract URLs".
 4. View the extracted URLs and a summary of the results.